-Each time it is called Python acts as if you had typed in all of the lines of the function definition.
+Each time it is called Python acts as if you had typed in all of

 The main () function

 - From this point on, always define a main () function in your programs. - Always call the main () function as the last line in your program. - main function: called when the program starts - Calls other functions when they are needed - Defines the mainline logic of the program